reasv/capsim-client-ts/README.md

 `bun run dev`

-# Notes
+# Notes and attribution
-This project uses React + Typescript + Vite
+This project is built on React + Typescript + Vite + Tailwindcss.

+All UI components within `src/components/ui` are sourced from [Shadcn/ui](https://ui.shadcn.com/docs)